Kaweesi-Matia/To-do-list_APP/README.md

 # To-do-list_APP
-# awesome_books-es6

-> This is Awesome books App using ES6.
+> This is To-do-list App using ES6.
 HTML DOM manipulation is used for dynamically passing data to a single web page.

 ## Built With